MohamedHosam94/aws-CircleCI-CICD-Pipeline/README.md

 ## Infrastructure description

--The application contains frontend , backend and relational database
+- The application contains frontend , backend and relational database

--The frontend is Angular - ionic application and is hosted on S3 bucket on AWS cloud
+- The frontend is Angular - ionic application and is hosted on S3 bucket on AWS cloud

+- Link for the working frontend application : ``` http://mo-udagram-bucket1.s3-website-us-east-1.amazonaws.com  ```

 - The backend api is a node.js Typescript application using express framework and hosted on AWS Elastic beanstalk service